GiedevGils/Xidrian-Shadoodlebot/README.md

 - `!rank` - Get the rank of Xidrian
 - `!level` - Get the summoner level of Xidrian

+### Twitch Commands
+- `!followage` - Get the amount of time a user has been following.

 ---

 ## Technical Documentation